booleanapp/docs/pages/overview/send_surveys.md

 ### Basic survey settings

-You will need to provide the following minimum settings to create a survey.
+Provide the following minimum settings to create a survey.

 #### Sender name

-Provide a name for your product/service.
-It is used in email sender name, subject and “alt text” of logo in email.
-Default email subject is “Quick feedback on _sender name_”.
+Provide a name to use for sender name of email.

 #### Sender logo

-Upload a easily identifiable logo of your product/service.
-It will be used in the header section of survey email.
+Provide a logo to add to the top of email.

 #### Survey question

-Provide the question to ask your users (max 60 characters).
+Provide the survey question (max 60 characters).

 #### Positive answer

-Provide the positive answer for your question (max 10 characters).
-This answer will have a green background in the survey email.
+Provide a positive answer (max 10 characters).

 #### Negative answer

-Provide the negative answer for your question (max 10 characters).
-This answer will have a red background in the survey email.
+Provide a negative answer (max 10 characters).

 ### Advanced survey settings